 The northward motion of the Pacific Plate moves more than just the San Andreas Fault, though.
 The motion gets distributed around the Sierra Nevada and pulls a big chunk of western North America along with it, creating a wide zone of extension called the Basin and Range Province.

-The pulling apart of the Basin and Range Province—like opening an accordion—has created a series of mountains and valleys that is the defining feature of this part of the western US.
+The pulling apart of the Basin and Range Province—like opening an accordion—has created a series of mountains and valleys that is the defining feature of this part of the western United States.
 This extension began approximately 20 million years ago in northern Mexico, traveled northward, and continues today.
 The Mono Basin began to form about 2.5 million years ago.
-Recent seismic activity along the eastern part of the basin during the spring and summer of 2020 is evidence that the region is still tectonically active.
+Seismic activity along the eastern part of the basin during the spring and summer of 2020 is evidence that the region is still tectonically active.

 The Great Basin and Mono Lake

-The Basin and Range Province largely coincides with the Great Basin, a vast area of the western US that is internally drained: none of its rivers reach the ocean.
-Instead, rivers in the Great Basin drain into large, saline lakes like the Great Salt Lake, Pyramid Lake, Walker Lake, and Mono Lake.
+The Basin and Range Province largely coincides with the Great Basin, a vast area of the western United States that is internally drained: none of its rivers reach the ocean.
+Instead, rivers in the Great Basin drain into large, saline lakes like Great Salt Lake, Pyramid Lake, Walker Lake, and Mono Lake.